 You can choose from either “Password only” or “PIN or password.”
 I chose the latter and then click on the “Set up PIN” link.
 I also saw that there’s the option to require your PIN when you wake your Chromebook up from sleep mode.

 This is a definite yes, unless you keep your laptop at home and don’t have any snoopers around.
 It defaults to disabled, so I go ahead and enable it.
-I don’t see why you wouldn’t want this option enabled if you’re already going through the steps to set up a PIN on your device.
+I don’t see why you wouldn’t want this option enabled if you’re already going through the steps to set up a code on your device.

 After I clicked on “Set up PIN,” a keypad digit selector shows up.
 There’s only one requirement for setting a secure code for your Chromebook:

 - It must be at least 6 digits

 So I key it in once, and then twice for security.
 The screen disappears and it drops me back to the previous menu.
 Instead of the same text, it changes to give you an option to change it.
 Nice.